max-starikevich/game-of-life-v2/README.md

 # Game of Life (2018)

 It's one more implementation of Conway's Game of Life.
 This version stands out because of socket-based "multiplayer" support.
-Just open the app in few tabs at the same time.
+Just open the app in few tabs at the same time and you will same what I'm talking about.

 Also you are able to control lifecycle.

 ## Description